 - Flour PLUS anything you need for making products from it (such as dry yeast packets, baking soda, and baking powder.)

 One of the most recommended foods is dry beans.
 However, I do NOT recommend dry beans for beginner preppers.

 It can take hours to cook beans – which means you’ll use up tons of your emergency fuel.
 Unless you’ve got a reliable off-grid cooking method and lots of fuel stockpiled, you are better off with canned beans.

 And keep in mind that bulk dry beans (like dry rice and starches) can get infested by insects.
-If you want to stockpile large quantities of dry beans, you’ll need to store them in sealed Mylar bags with oxygen absorbers and inside buckets.
+If you want to stockpile large quantities of dry beans check out this post on how to store dry beans long term.

 Options include (some of these recommendations are also found in other categories):

 - Dry lentils (these cook much faster than dry beans)

 - Canned beans/lentils/peas/chickpeas